romainl/idiomatic-vimrc/README.md

     :echo $HOME

-Customizing Vim usually involves editing its main configuration file, called `vimrc`, and moving files around your own runtime directory, called `vimfiles`.
+Customizing Vim usually involves editing your own configuration file, called `vimrc`, and moving files around your own runtime directory, called `vimfiles`.

 The canonical location for your `vimrc` file and `vimfiles` directory is at the root of the `$HOME` directory mentioned above: